Jerald011003/Tobaco-Analysis/README.md

    - **Accuracy**: 1.0 or 100%
    - **Evaluation**: Gradient Boosting achieved a perfect score, similar to other models.
 By sequentially learning from prior errors, it effectively classified all test data points, demonstrating high adaptability and precision in handling challenging classification tasks.

+We rigorously evaluated the performance of these models using metrics like accuracy, precision, recall, and F1-score.
+These metrics provide a comprehensive assessment of the models' ability to accurately predict tobacco use.

 ## Conclusion

 This analysis demonstrates significant insights into tobacco usage patterns across demographic groups and locations.
 Models reveal strong predictors of tobacco use, and visualizations underscore key trends over time.
+By understanding the factors driving tobacco use, we can develop effective strategies to reduce its prevalence.

 ## Contributors